davidovich/summon/README.md

 Configuration
 -------------

+### Data repository

-Create a data repository with this structure (summon-cli will allow bootstrapping this structure in the future):
+Create a data repository with this structure

 ```
 .